-Cats should not eat chocolate ice cream; not only is chocolate toxic to cats, but ice cream often contains propylene glycol as an antifreeze ingredient.
+Cats should not eat chocolate ice cream; not only is chocolate toxic to cats, but ice cream often contains toxic ingredient propylene glycol.
 Ingesting propylene glycol can lead to anemia in cats.

 Cats should not drink chocolate milk, largely because chocolate is toxic to cats.
 Many cats are also lactose intolerant, which means cow’s milk can cause upset stomach, vomiting, and diarrhea.

 Ingesting white chocolate will not cause severe toxicity in cats like dark chocolate and baking chocolate will, but cats still shouldn’t eat it.
 Even mild reactions to chocolate are uncomfortable for cats and worrisome to pet parents.

 - Chocolate Toxicosis in Animals

 Cover photo by Charisse Kenion on Unsplash